bitnami/charts/bitnami/dataplatform-bp1/README.md

 ## Upgrading

+### To 11.0.0

+This major updates the Zookeeper, the Kafka subchart, and the Solr subchart to their newest major, 9.0.0, 14.0.0, and 2.0.0 respectively.
+[Here](https://github.com/bitnami/charts/tree/master/bitnami/zookeeper#to-900), [here](https://github.com/bitnami/charts/tree/master/bitnami/kafka#to-1600), and [here](https://github.com/bitnami/charts/tree/master/bitnami/solr#to-400) you can find more information about the changes introduced in those versions.

 ### To 10.0.0

 This major release updates the Kafka, Solr and Zookeeper subcharts to their newest major `15.x.x`, `3.x.x` and `8.x.x`, respectively, which contain several changes in the supported values.
 Also, the new major in Kafka bumps Kafka major version to `3.x` series (check the [upgrade notes](https://github.com/bitnami/charts/blob/master/bitnami/kafka/README.md#to-1500) to obtain more information).